-Almost every American consumer has a smartphone, and consumer research has found that American smartphone owners check their phones an average of 96 times per day, according to data from Asurion.
+Almost every American consumer has a smartphone, and American smartphone owners check their phones an average of 96 times per day, according to data from Asurion.
 Because people check their phones so often, SMS for business can be a powerful marketing tool for brands wanting to keep their customers in the loop.

 How you write your marketing messages and design SMS campaigns can have a serious impact on their effectiveness, however.
 Here are 15 text message marketing examples that work, broken down by message type, along with strategies for how your business can adapt these examples to its next SMS marketing campaign.

 Tip: Before launching an SMS marketing campaign, read up on the text message laws that must guide your outreach actions.

 Introduction and welcome texts

 A customer’s first encounter with a brand is an important opportunity to make a positive impression and encourage them to opt in to receive future updates from your company.
 It’s also an opportunity to provide a receipt for their first purchase.

 An introduction text is likely the first business text a customer will receive from your company, so knowing how to design them effectively will be essential.

 Welcome note and opt-in confirmation